simonmichael/hledger/FAQ.md

 Some ledger features are parsed but ignored, eg:

 - automated transactions ( = ... , ~ ... )
-- balance assertions ( AMT1=AMT2 )
 - fixed lot prices ( {...} )
 - historical prices ( P ... )

-Some features are not currently parsed and will cause an error, eg:
+Some features are not currently parsed and will cause an error, eg ledger's more recent top-level directives.
+There can also be subtle differences in parser behaviour.

-- balance assignments
-- some top level directives like "account"

-There can also be subtle differences in parser behaviour, eg comments may be permissible in different places.

 ### What other functionality differences are there ?